gushogg-blake/svelte-view-engine/readme.md

 `type` (for use with `init`, see below): File extension (defaults to `"html"`).
 It's recommended to use a different extension for pages and sub-components, so that svelte-view-engine doesn't unnecessarily create pages for sub-components it finds in the pages directory (e.g. .html for pages and .svelte for sub-components).

 `init`: Find all pages (files of `type` in `dir`) and build them on startup.
 Defaults to `true`.
 This avoids waiting for initial compilation the first time you request each page.

+`useFileCache`: If specified, a directory to store cached versions of pages to avoid rebuilding unmodified pages on app restarts.

 `watch`: Watch component files and dependencies and auto-rebuild (defaults to `dev`).